Skip to content

 }

-// list of error messages for an exception
+// list of exception error messages

-private List<String> getErrorsForException(Throwable th) {
+private List<String> getErreursForException(Throwable th) {

 Throwable cause = th;

-List<String> errors = new ArrayList<>();
+List<String> erreurs = new ArrayList<>();

 while (cause != null) {